ejnguyen1/cse15L-lab-report/week1-lab-report.md

   ![Image](https://user-images.githubusercontent.com/122569733/212421120-f166bb45-027c-43ab-8d2c-0c244ffbd59b.png)

  ## Connect to your remote server through your UCSD CSE15L account
-  - Open a terminal in VScode by clicking "Terminal" -> "New Terminal".
+  - Open a terminal in VScode by clicking "Terminal" -> "New Terminal" in the tool bar.
   - In the terminal, type the following command:
   ```
   ssh cs15lwi23zz@ieng6.ucsd.edu